 Responsibility for import for clinical trials

 Since the importation is for clinical trial purposes, the responsibility of importation must be defined and authorized precisely.
-You need to authorize the right person at the right time and recommend to complete the process of selection before e making a clinical trial application.
+You need to authorize the right person at the right time and recommend completing the process of selection before making a clinical trial application.

 Impact of various factors on the import process